newsapps/python-illinois-school-report-card/README.md

 Prior to the public release, the data was available on an embargoed bases to news organizations via an SFTP server.

-### Included data

-A few files are included in the data directory as they were emailed to reporters and not published as part of the report card data dump.
-Including them in this repo avoids the files getting lost on our hard drives or in our inboxes.

-* PARCCParticipation2015.xlsx - 2015 PARCC participation numbers.
-The participation numbers in the report card dump includes both PARCC and DLM.

 Data loading
 ------------